 Fulbright Scholar Program

 The traditional Fulbright Scholar Program sends more than 800 U.S. faculty and professionals abroad each year.
 Awardees lecture and conduct research in a wide variety of academic and professional fields.
-Applications for program participation must be submitted online by September 15.
+Applications for program participation must be submitted online by September 15 at 4:00 p.m.
+(CT).

-Because of the variation in duration and financial support, applicants should work closely with their department chair and dean’s office to develop a plan that fits the particular situation.
-Eligibility for these awards is limited to tenured and tenure-track faculty.
+Because of the variation in duration and financial support, applicants should work closely with their department chair and dean’s office to develop a plan that fits their particular situation.

 Fulbright Specialist Program